jobbrIO/docs/use/rest-api.md

 http://localhost:8765/api/jobruns/1/artefact/report.log HTTP/1.1
 ```

-and the file with the approriate headers will be returned
+and the file with the appropriate headers will be returned

 ```
 HTTP/1.1 200 OK